spencerallman/mobile-app/readme.md

-# Project Title (Update)
+# Greeting Card App

-Add a description of your project here.
+This project contains basic code for a greeting card program that runs using the Kotlin language in Android Studio as a mobile application.

 ## Instructions for Build and Use

 Steps to build and/or run the software:

-1. First step here
+1. Download and set up Android Studio
-2.
+2. Set up a virtual machine device
-3.
+3. Create new project and copy code

 Instructions for using the software:

-1. First step here
+1. Start virtual machine
-2.
+2. Run software
-3.
+3. refresh virtual machine to update changes

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

-* First thing here
+* Android Studio
 *
 *